guertinlab/Nascent_RNA_Methods/README.md

 We initialize six variables at the start:

-1) `$directory`: location of the sequencing file
+`$directory`: location of the sequencing file

-2) ydhf
+`$filename`: name of the gzipped FASTQ file

+`$release`: Ensembl gene annotation release number

+`UMI_length`: length of the UMI on the 5´ end of the paired end 1 read.

+`read_size`: read length minus UMI length.

+`cores`: number of cores for parallel processing

 ```
-#Directory where the files are
 directory=/Users/guertinlab/sequencing_run1

-#file name
 filename=MCF7_20minE2_rep2_PE1.fastq.gz

-#Ensembl release used above to parse gene annotations
 release=104

-#Length of UMI on 5´ adapter
 UMI_length=8

-#PE1 insert size (read length minus UMI length)
 read_size=30

-#Number of cores to be used in cutadapt and bowtie2 for parallel processing
 cores=6
 ```

-## Begin
+## Navigate to the sequencing file folder and gunzip the file

 ```
 cd $directory
 name=$(echo $filename | awk -F"_PE1.fastq.gz" '{print $1}')